What can I claim during parental leave from work?

 If you are not getting Universal Credit

-If your income reduces due to taking paid or unpaid family leave and you are not already on means-tested benefits or Tax Credits, you might be entitled to Universal Credit.
-If you are on other benefits or Tax Credits you should get further advice as you could end up worse off if you claim Universal Credit.
+If your income reduces due to taking paid or unpaid family leave and you are not already on means-tested benefits, you might be entitled to Universal Credit.
+If you are on other benefits you should get further advice as you could end up worse off if you claim Universal Credit.

 Universal Credit is the main benefit that can be claimed by families on a low income.
 It is usually a monthly payment to cover your living costs.
 How much you get will depend on your circumstances.
 It takes into account your whole household income and savings.
 If you you live with a partner you have to claim jointly (even if your partner is working full-time) and their income and savings will be taken into account.
 You can’t get Universal Credit if you and/or a partner you live with have more than £16,000 in savings or other assets.

 Your Universal Credit payment is made up of a ‘basic allowance’ but you may get more money if you have children, pay for childcare, rent your home, have a disability or health condition, or if you are a carer or care for a disabled child.
-You will not usually get extra Universal Credit for a third or subsequent child born on or after 6 April 2017, unless an you qualify for an exception to the two-child limit.
+Prior to April 2026 you will not usually get extra Universal Credit for a third or subsequent child born on or after 6 April 2017, unless an you qualify for an exception to the two-child limit.
+However, the rules are changing so that you can claim for all of your children from 6 April 2026.

 How earnings, statutory pay and unpaid leave affect Universal Credit